<< Yesterday

 1953 After touring Japan with the Giants, Commissioner Ford Frick compares Japanese play to Class A of the American minors.
 The Americans will finish the 14-game schedule against various Japanese teams with a 12-1-1 record, including nine consecutive victories at the start of the series.

-1957 Yogi Berra says the team returned the fines the players paid for their involvement in the Copacabana fight.
+1957 Yogi Berra says the team returned the fines the players paid for involvement in the Copacabana fight.
 A group of Yankees, including Mickey Mantle, Whitey Ford, and Bill Skowron, gathered at the New York popular nightspot to celebrate Billy Martin's 29th birthday in May when the infamous altercation occurred with a group of patrons, resulting in unwanted newspaper headlines for the storied franchise.

 1960 The Giants trade infielder Andre Rodgers to Milwaukee for Alvin Dark.
 San Francisco obtains their former team captain not to be a player but rather to be the team's new manager for the upcoming season.